Lingshu Jing

 Lingshu Jing (灵枢经 (靈樞經, Língshūjīng)), also known as Divine Pivot, Spiritual Pivot, or Numinous Pivot, is an ancient Chinese medical text whose earliest version was probably compiled in the 1st century BCE on the basis of earlier texts.
 It is one of two parts of a larger medical work known as the Huangdi Neijing (Inner Canon of Huangdi or Yellow Emperor's Inner Canon).
 The other section, which is more commonly used in Traditional Chinese Medicine, is known as the Suwen 素問 ("Basic Questions").

 History

-No version of the Lingshu prior to the 12th century has survived.
+No edition of the Lingshu prior to the 12th century has survived.
 Most scholars presume that the original title of the Lingshu was either Zhenjing (鍼經 "Classic of Acupuncture" or "Needling Canon") or Jiujuan (九卷 "Nine Fascicles").
 They base this conclusion on the following evidence: